SSH-in-browser

 command.

 You can scroll the terminal using your mouse wheel or trackpad.
-Alternatively, you can use the keyboard shortcuts for your workstation's operating system.
+Alternatively,

 Windows and Linux